 Finally, Decide What you Need to Purchase

-Now, you can take all the above information you calculated to determine if you should buy the Paris Pass or not.
-Or whether it would make more sense to buy individual components from the Paris Pass or no passes at all for your trip.
+Now, you can take all the above information you calculated to determine if you should buy the Paris Pass, or whether it would make more sense to buy the Paris Museum Pass and then purchase separate tickets.

-Example A: In this case, I would probably want to individually purchase a 4-Day Paris Museum Pass and the 3-Day Paris Visite Card.
-I can purchase a ticket for a Seine river cruise separately.
+Example A: In this case, I would probably want to individually purchase a 4-Day Paris Museum Pass and then purchase a ticket for a Seine river cruise, the Eiffel tower and Montparnasse Tower separately.

-Example B: In this case, I would want to purchase the Paris Pass as it represents a significant cost savings across all its three components.
+Example B: In this case, I would want to purchase the Paris Pass as it represents a significant cost savings.

 How to Buy the Paris Pass?

-In Person.
-You can purchase the Paris Pass in person at a single location in Paris.
-It can be purchased at the Big Bus Ticket Shop located at 11 Avenue de L’Opera, 75001 Paris.
+If you did buy your Paris Pass prior to August 2023 then you will need to collect your Museum Pass in person.
+The collection point is the Big Bus Ticket Shop located at 11 Avenue de L’Opera, 75001 Paris.
 The office is open 7 days a week from 9:30am (09:30) to 6:30pm (18.30).
 Any discounts offered online will not apply to in-person purchases.

 Tips on Getting the Most Out of Your Paris Pass